veggiespam/veggieshell/docs/README.md

 This environment is meant for the coder/admin to get up quickly, whether running on Irix, Apollo, or something more modern.
 It isn't meant to be L33T, just good enough.
 Ideally, you copy and use for your own purposes.
-Alternatively, simply git clone veggieshell on your newly accessed OS.
+Alternatively, simply `git clone veggieshell` on a new machine and `git pull` updates which contain any enhancements or bug fixes.
 We try to be consistent, so if you update the files, it will still run.